Get the Facts

 What is this proposal?

-The ballot proposal would impose rigid, expensive and scientifically unproven Registered Nurse-to-patient staffing ratios in all units, at all times, at every hospital across Massachusetts.
+Question 1 on the November ballot would impose rigid, expensive and scientifically unproven Registered Nurse-to-patient staffing ratios in all units, at all times, at every hospital across Massachusetts.
 Ratios would be the same in every hospital, regardless of their size, location or the unique needs of their patients.
 Staffing decisions would be taken out of the hands of experienced nurses and doctors at the bedside and put in the hands of a bureaucratic government mandate.

 Mandated ratios would disregard the professional judgment of qualified healthcare professionals in each hospital, threaten the quality of care, and increase costs to patients.

-The initiative would conservatively cost well over $800 million annually, increasing taxes and raising copays, out-of-pocket spending and other insurance increases for families and small businesses at a time when the focus should be on controlling cost.
+An independent study by two respected research groups, Mass Insight Global Partnerships and BW Research Partnership, concluded that the staffing proposal would cost an additional $1.3 billion in the first year and over $1 billion each year after that (including $100 million in additional state spending).
+This would increase taxes and raise copays, out-of-pocket spending and other insurance increases for families and small businesses at a time when the focus should be on controlling cost.

 Who is behind this proposal?